The 6 best Aisera alternatives for AI support automation in 2026

 The 6 best Aisera alternatives for IT and customer support in 2026

-Let's take a closer look at the platforms that give you powerful AI automation without the enterprise-sized baggage.
+Let's take a closer look at the platforms that give you powerful AI automation without the enterprise-sized overhead.

 1. eesel AI

-If you're after the power of an enterprise-grade AI agent without the associated costs and complexity, eesel AI is hands-down the best alternative out there.
-It’s built from the ground up to layer on top of your existing tools.
-This means you don't have to rip out your helpdesk or migrate your knowledge base.
-It just works with what you've got.
+If you're after the power of an enterprise-grade AI agent without the associated costs and complexity, eesel AI is built to layer directly on top of your existing tools.
+You don't have to replace your helpdesk or migrate your knowledge base; it works with what you've already got.

-The setup process is refreshingly simple.
-Unlike platforms that make you sit through a sales call just to see a demo, you can sign up for eesel AI and get your first AI agent up and running in minutes, all by yourself.
+The setup is straightforward.
+Unlike platforms that require a sales call just to see a demo, you can sign up for eesel AI and get your first AI agent running in minutes, entirely self-serve.
 It connects to your helpdesk, Slack, and knowledge sources with simple, one-click integrations.

-eesel AI's real superpower is its ability to unify all your scattered knowledge.
-It instantly learns from your past support tickets, help center articles, Confluence pages, Google Docs, Notion, and more.
-This gives it the full context it needs to provide accurate, genuinely helpful answers from the get-go.
+eesel AI's core strength is knowledge unification.
+It learns from your past support tickets, help center articles, Confluence pages, Google Docs, Notion, and more -- giving it the full context needed to provide accurate, genuinely helpful answers.

-You also get total control.
-The simulation mode is a standout feature.
-It lets you test your AI on thousands of your own historical tickets, so you can see exactly how it will perform and get a solid forecast of your resolution rate before you flip the switch.
-With a simple prompt editor, you can also define your AI's tone of voice and build custom actions, like having it look up order information from Shopify or escalate a ticket to the right person.
+You also get control over what gets automated.
+The simulation mode lets you test your AI on thousands of your own historical tickets, so you can see exactly how it will perform and forecast your resolution rate before it goes live.
+A simple prompt editor lets you define tone, set guardrails, and build custom actions -- like looking up order information from Shopify or escalating a ticket to the right person.

 Pros: